razo7/githubissues-operator/README.md

     + gathers Github token from environment variable (by a secret)
     + register finalizer
     + delete the CR if it is needed
-    + create CR if that's the first run of reconcile, otherwise only updates it
+    + create CR if that's the first run of reconcile, otherwise fetch existing githubIssue from Github.com and update it's description (if it is different)
-    + at the end update status of K8s object or the reconcile object if the finalizer has been resistered/unregistered.
+    + at the end update the status of K8s object or the reconcile object if the finalizer has been resistered/unregistered.
     + reconcile again after a minute.
 + Writing unit tests for the following cases (api/v1alpha1/githubissue_types_test.go):
     + failed attempt to create a real github issue
     + create if issue not exist
     + failed attempt to update an issue
     + close issue on delete
-+ implement deletion behaviour.
-A delete of the k8s object, triggers the github issue to be deleted.
++ Creation/deletion of the k8s object, triggers the github issue to be created/deleted.

 ## Ongoing Work
 + Running Webhook cluster